sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 ### intfsorch changes

-According to proposal 1 the following is changed:

 - add vrforch as a member of intfsorch
 - intfsorch monitors app-intf-table and app-intf-prefix-table.
   - When app-intf-table change